CATL is committed to sustainability and green manufacturing

 Please give us a picture: What is the status of work on the new plant in Thuringia?

 CATL broke ground on its German plant (CATT) in 2019.
-CATT consists of two buildings: G1, an existing building purchased from another company, where battery module production has begun in Q3 2021, and G2, a newly-built plant by CATT, where the equipment installation and commissioning is currently in full swing.
-In April 2022, CATT received approval for battery cell production from the state of Thuringia.
+The plant in Arnstadt consists of two buildings: G1, an existing building purchased from another company, where battery module production has begun in Q3 2021, and G2, a newly-built plant, where the equipment installation and commissioning is currently in full swing.
+In April 2022, CATL received approval for battery cell production from the state of Thuringia.
 With a total investment of 1.8 billion euro, CATL plans to achieve a production capacity of 14GWh and create 2,000 jobs in Germany in the future.

 What is the time horizon for the start of production?